fablabnk/TriggWorkshop/README.md

 1. Insert the component into the marked place on the front side of the board
 2. Flip the board and bend wires/pins back at 45 degrees to keep in place
 3. Solder one of the pins/wires to the silver solder pad
-4. Flip the board and check for flushness - correct now if any issues
+4. Flip the board and check for flushness - correct this now if there are any issues
 5. Solder the remaining pins/wires
 6. Snip off any excess wires, taking care to point the board away from you